Per diem: Per diem allowance

 Russian tax regulations do not provide for any alternative to per diem method for reimbursing employee's meal cost and incidental expenses.

 Meal costs and other incidental expenses cannot be treated as deductible expenses because they are already covered by per diem allowances.

 Meals may be treated as deductible expenses only if they qualify as hospitality expenses.

 Companies are free to set their own per diem rates or maximum allowances that employees are reimbursed for expenses incurred while on business trip.

-The portion of per diem allowance in excess of RUB 700 for travel in Russia and RUB 2,500 for travel outside Russia is deemed employee's taxable income.
+The portion of per diem allowance in excess of 700 ₽ for travel in Russia and 2,500 ₽ for travel outside Russia is deemed employee's taxable income.

 The excess is treated as part of employee's taxable gross income and must be withheld from his/her earnings.

 Germany

 In Germany, per diem allowances are calculated in accordance with the provisions of the German Income Tax Act The Act sets out the per diem amounts that must be paid based on the location the temporary location a worker is visiting and the duration of stay.
 The rates are reviewed and normally increased on an annual basis.
 Reimbursement of travel expenses must be claimed within six months of travel (beginning with the first day following completion of your journey).
 Travel expenses cannot be claimed after this period.